Daniel Johnston (North Dakota politician)

 Daniel Johnston is a Republican member of the North Dakota House of Representatives and was first elected into office in 2016.
 He represents District 24.
 He lives in Kathryn.
 He has had 8 children with his wife Wendi.

-Johnston is seeking the 2020 Republican nomination for North Dakota State Treasurer.
-He was poised to face fellow state representative Thomas Beadle at the 2020 Republican state convention, but the convention was canceled due to the ongoing COVID-19 pandemic.
-His candidacy has been endorsed by ND Right to Life, North Dakotan's State Treasurer of 16 years, Kelly Schmidt, as well as high-profile endorsements from Senator Kevin Cramer and U.S. President Donald Trump.
+Johnston sought the 2020 Republican nomination for North Dakota State Treasurer.
+He faced then fellow state representative Thomas Beadle at the 2020 Republican state convention, but the convention was canceled due to the ongoing COVID-19 pandemic.
+His candidacy was endorsed by ND Right to Life, North Dakotan's State Treasurer of 16 years, Kelly Schmidt, as well as high-profile endorsements from Senator Kevin Cramer and U.S. President Donald Trump.
+Johnston lost the June primary to Beadle.